IES London – Affiliated Semester Program

 Passports must be valid for at least 6 months after the end of the study abroad trip.
 Texas Global Passport Services can process passport applications.

-Due to COVID-19, U.S. passports are taking an exceptionally long time to be processed.
+U.S. passports are taking an exceptionally long time to be processed.
 If you are even considering a study abroad program and you do not have a passport (or your passport will expire within 6 months of the end of your program), you should apply for one now.

 Unless you hold citizenship with the UK, students going to England for a semester will likely need to obtain a student visa through the appropriate UK consulate in the US.